MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-packs-use-and-work-with.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="08/24/2016"
+   ms.date="01/06/2017"
-   ms.author="maggies"/>
+   ms.author="ajayan"/>
 # Work with organizational content packs in Power BI

-When an organizational content pack is published, all recipients see the same dashboard, reports, Excel workbooks, datasets, and data (unless it's an SSAS data source).
+When an organizational content pack is published, all recipients see the same dashboard, reports, Excel workbooks, datasets, and data (unless it's a SQL Server Analysis Services (SSAS) data source).
 [Only the content pack creator can edit and republish](powerbi-service-organizational-content-packs-manage-update-delete.md) the content pack.
 However, all recipients can save a copy of the content pack that can live alongside the original.

 ## Create a copy of an organizational content pack